Automated Code Review Assignments: An Alternative Perspective of Code Ownership on GitHub: Implications

-A key implication for maintainers is the CODEOWNERS causes a redistribution of developer efforts, which implies that the ownership roles may change.
+A key implication for maintainers is that \revthree[11:16]{CODEOWNERS adoption is associated with} a redistribution of developer efforts, which implies that the ownership roles may change.
 As shown in RQ1, since maintainers are more likely to follow the rules, CODEOWNERS could be utilized by maintainers that would like to reorganize their teams and enforce more governance.

+\revone[1.II]{These observations carry concrete guidance for project management.
+The active projects that show the clearest workflow gains (RQ3) are also those whose maintainers stand to benefit most from declaring ownership over their most consequential files, rather than leaving review routing to informal convention.
+The separation we observe between declared owners and the most frequent committers (RQ2) means ownership can be assigned to domain experts or release managers who are not necessarily the busiest contributors, letting teams place review authority where responsibility lies rather than where commit volume happens to concentrate.
+Because adoption shifts owners toward oversight and away from authoring and merging (RQ4), managers should also anticipate this reallocation when planning capacity, and keep ownership assignments broad enough to avoid single points of dependence.}